CEA-COSMIC/pysap/docs/source/contributing.rst

 Contributing
 ============

-PySAP is fully open-source and as such we welcome external contributions.
+PySAP is fully open source and as such we welcome external contributions.
 Please read our |link-to-contrib| for details on how to contribute to the development of this package.